 The Child and Adolescent Interest Group brings together residents of all levels who are interested in this area of psychiatry.
 We have the benefit of being affiliated with Children's National Health System.
 Our group holds social events with the fellows from CNHS and this year will be hosting talks with attending physicians from a diverse range of subspecialty clinics.
 Our focus is on learning more about the opportunities within the field as well as the practical aspects of applying to fellowship.

 Psychosomatic Medicine Interest Group (PMIG)

 PMIG is an interest group made up of residents, fellows, students and clinicians with interest in Psychosomatic medicine or Consult Liaison psychiatry.
 Our members hail from institutions around the DC-Maryland-Virginia area.
 Meetings are held every other month in DC at GWU or at INOVA hospital in Fairfax, which is the home of GWU's Psychosomatic Medicine Fellowship program.
 At our meetings we have an informal lecture about a psychosomatic topic or ask a trainee to present a case.

 Forensic Psychiatry Interest Group:

 The goals of the Forensic Psychiatry Interest Group are:

-2) To build a community by connecting thsoe interested in the field of forensic psychiatry with peers and faculty,
+2) to build a community by connecting those interested in the field of forensic psychiatry with peers and faculty,

-4) To promote forensic psychaitry research and academic opportunities for residents and medical students.
+4) to promote forensic psychiatry research and academic opportunities for residents and medical students.